nov05/udacity-nd009t-capstone-starter/README.md

 - **WebDataset** is leveraged with the `'pipe'` command to stream data directly from **S3** to the **SageMaker** training instance(s).
 This approach enables efficient handling of **terabyte-scale datasets** without needing to copy the entire dataset to the training instance(s) at once.
 As a result, there’s no need for instances with large storage or external mounts like **EFS**, significantly reducing infrastructure costs.
 Additionally, this method offers a cost-effective alternative to using **Amazon FSx**, as it only incurs a fraction of the cost while still enabling large-scale data processing.

 - **AWS SageMaker Distributed Data Parallel (SMDDP)** framework is combined with **WebDataset** for distributed training.
 SMDDP efficiently manages tasks such as model replication across GPU nodes, asynchronous training, and synchronization of model weights across nodes.
 Meanwhile, **WebDataset** handles the shuffling, transforming, node-wise data splitting, and batching of training data, ensuring seamless data distribution for each node during training.

-All these techniques can be seamlessly applied to **large-scale datasets**, including terabyte-scale training data, ensuring efficient processing and scalability without overwhelming infrastructure resources.
-Together, they form a comprehensive machine learning development workflow—covering **ETL**, **EDA**, **data ingestion**, **training** (with debugging and profiling), and **inference**.
-While **monitoring** was not implemented in this project, it has been demonstrated in previous hands-on exercises.

 - **Technical tips:**
   * The `WebDataset` class inherits from PyTorch's `IterableDataset`, which isn't compatible with the standard PyTorch `DataLoader`.
 Instead, use the `WebLoader` from WebDataset to create and iterate batches of streamed data.